HelloLTY/CS-466-Course-Project/README.md

 The datasets can be found in this link: https://openproblems.bio/neurips_docs/about/getting_started/.
 Please place the files in the correct path or modify the "par" variable.

+ To check the structure of our model, please take a look at model.py file.
+To run our method based on given datasets, please utilize train.py file.

 This work is also accepted by CCBGM 2021.